opensearch-project/project-website/_posts/2025-01-13-announcing-OpenSearchCon-europe-2025.md

 Our call for proposals is now open.
 We invite speakers to share their knowledge and experience with the community in the following areas:

 * Search: Connect with other search and relevance practitioners with demos, deep dives, or new and novel techniques for building rich search applications.
 * Analytics, Security, and Observability: Deploying observability tools at scale?
-Using OpenSearch to turn log data into insights, or to help protect your infrastructure?
+Using OpenSearch to turn log data into insights or to help protect your infrastructure?
 We want to hear from you!
 * Community: Engage a community of builders on a topic that means something to you.
 Anything that might educate and inspire a community of open-source technologists is up for consideration here.
 * Operating OpenSearch: Have you have built out an implementation of OpenSearch?
 Do you use OpenSearch in a solution that helps your own business or project?
 Share how you operate OpenSearch.